 In 2017, the EU further expanded its financial and technical support to the Ukrainian civil society and human rights defenders in their work on political, civil, economic, social and cultural rights and democratisation through the European Instrument for Democracy and Human Rights, Civil Society Thematic Programme and Ukraine Civil Society Support Programme.
 The civil society portfolio grew by 17 new projects, worth over 8 million euro to address the promotion of anti-corruption policies, monitoring of reforms implementation, empowerment of women, human rights in conflict-affected areas in eastern Ukraine and in the Crimean peninsula, prevention of torture and promotion of equality.
 A 1.5 million euro twinning project to strengthen the effectiveness of the office of the Parliament Commissioner for Human Rights (Ombudsperson) continued to work on the protection of personal data, access to public information, and prevention of all forms of discrimination.
-The EU supported the Human Rights Monitoring Mission to Ukraine of the UN Office of the High Commissioner on Human Rights through the Instrument contributing to Stability and Peace.
+The EU supported the Human Rights through the Instrument contributing to Stability and Peace.